 Newark Academy will impute wages of $20,000 annually for any non-working parent who does not have a child five years old or younger at home.
 Consideration is taken in the case of extenuating circumstances, for example, if the non-working spouse is responsible for a special needs child and/or elderly parent(s).

 Yes.
 All recipients of and applicants for financial aid must complete an application for financial aid through SSS annually.
 Completed applications are reviewed by Newark Academy and aid is granted in the spring of each year for the coming school year.

 Team uniforms and basic equipment (i.e. balls) are supplied to members of teams.
 Student-athletes must provide their own athletic equipment, such as baseball gloves, proper athletic footwear, etc. Student-athletes have the option to purchase team-specific, non-uniform apparel from NA’s team web stores.

 Newark Academy welcomes students from more than 90 towns in Bergen, Essex, Morris, Hudson, Hunterdon, Passaic, Somerset, Sussex, and Union counties of New Jersey.
-Transportation is provided without cost for Newark Academy students living in Newark, Irvington, Orange, East Orange, Hillside, and Union which is subject to change based on student population.
-Transportation to many other towns is available through a contracted provider, Belair Bus Company and individual transportation contracts can range from $4,000-$7,000.
+Transportation is provided without cost for Newark Academy students living in Newark, Irvington, Orange, East Orange and Hillside, which is subject to change based on student population.
+Transportation to many other towns is available through Newark Academy's transportation partner of choice and individual transportation contracts can range from $4,000-$7,000.
 Contracting for busing is exclusively between the families and the busing partner-of-choice.
 Parents who choose to send their child to Newark Academy may be eligible to receive a partial reimbursement of up to $1,000 from their resident school district to cover part of the cost of providing their own transportation to school (visit here to learn more).